salimandre/face-recognition-in-one-minute/README.md

         - compute the % of **false positive**
    - Take **best model** with lowest false positive rate

-**step 4**: Boosting by randomly choosing (10-50) faces from dataset which are barely classified as False by Graph Of Faces model.
+**step 5**: Boosting by randomly choosing (10-50) faces from dataset which are barely classified as False by Graph Of Faces model.
+These nodes should be referred as boosting nodes or support nodes.

 <p align="center">
   <img src="img/graph_22.png" width="60%">